jacoballen4534/EnergizeGame/README.md

 6. Name appropriately.
 Set Main class as Main-sample > OK > Apply.
 7. File > Export > Java > Runnable JAR file.
 8. Set Launch configuration to the configuration made in step 6.
-9. Give an appropriate name and location.
+9. Choose a name and location for the JAR file.
-10. Select Package required libraries into generated JAR from Library handling > Finish.
+10. Ensure that "Extract required libraries into generated JAR" is selected underneath "Library handling".
+11. Simply click "Finish", and you're ready to play!

 #### Launch instructions